Tips to use up leftover turkey.

-Take the chicken off the bone as soon as possible, leave to cool completely, seal in freezer bags and store in the fridge for soups, toasted sandwiches and salads; or double-bag, label, date and freeze the chicken for use later – it will last up to a month in the freezer without losing flavour.
+Take the turkey off the bone as soon as possible, leave to cool completely, seal in freezer bags and store in the fridge for soups, toasted sandwiches and salads; or double-bag, label, date and freeze the turkey for use later – it will last up to a month in the freezer without losing flavour or texture.

-Chicken and Sweetcorn Soup: Add leftover chicken to a tin of cream of chicken soup, add a few spoons of sweetcorn, chopped fresh herbs and a sprinkle of smoked or sweet paprika.
+Turkey and Sweetcorn Soup: Add leftover turkey to a tin of cream of chicken soup, add a few spoons of sweetcorn, chopped fresh herbs and a sprinkle of smoked or sweet paprika.

-Curried Chicken Soup: Add a spoon of your favourite Indian or Thai curry paste and a spoon of yogurt to the tinned chicken soup, thin it out with hot chicken stock, add the cooked chicken and heat through.
+Curried Turkey Soup: Add a spoon of your favourite Indian or Thai curry paste and a spoon of yogurt to tinned chicken soup, thin it out with any turkey gravy that you have leftover (or use water), add the cooked turkey and heat through.

-Make a chicken bone-broth: Take all the meat off the bones, break up the carcass and put it in a large pot covered in water.
+Make a turkey bone-broth: Take all the meat off the bones, break up the carcass and put it in a large pot covered in water.
 Add a peeled halved onion, a carrot and a stick of celery.
-Bring to the boil, turn the heat down and simmer for about three quarters of an hour until the bones have given up all their flavour.
+Bring to the boil, turn the heat down and simmer for about an hour to an hour and a half until the bones have given up their flavour.
 Reduce the liquid further if it is not strongly-flavoured.
 Strain.
-Add any leftover chicken, heat through and eat.
-You will get the goodness left in the bones.
-There’s no point in doing this with a battery chicken – you need a free-range or organic chicken.
+Add any leftover turkey, heat through and eat.

 MAKE SALAD, PITTAS AND QUESADILLAS

-Chicken and Cheese Quesadillas: Take two tortillas, spread grated cheese on one, add sliced tomatoes and a few dashes of chilli jam.
-Add shredded leftover chicken.
-Place the second tortilla on top and fry in a non-stick oil frying pan until both sides are golden and the chicken in the middle is hot.
+Turkey and Cheese Quesadillas: Take two tortillas, spread grated cheese on one, add sliced tomatoes and a few dashes of chilli jam.
+Add shredded leftover turkey.
+Place the second tortilla on top and fry in a non-stick oil frying pan until both sides are golden and the turkey in the middle is hot.
 Cut into triangles and serve with sour cream and guacamole or hummous.
-It’s a good way of getting children to eat a healthy ingredient.

-Chicken Fricassée: Make up a white (bechamel) sauce, add leftover chicken pieces and frozen peas and heat through.
+Turkey Fricassée: Make up a white sauce (find the recipe for bechamel sauce here), add leftover turkey pieces and frozen peas and heat through.
 Add salt and freshly ground black pepper.
 Serve with rice.
 This is a really simple, plain delicious meal, good for someone who cannot digest heavy food.
-You can also add diced cooked ham and use it as a filling for a pot pie (place the Chicken Fricassée in small oven-proof bowls, top with puff pastry and bake as per the pack instructions on the pastry packet).
+You can also add diced cooked ham and use it as a filling for a pot pie (place the Turkey Fricassée in small oven-proof bowls, top with puff pastry and bake as per the pack instructions on the pastry packet).

-Chicken and Pasta: Heat the chicken with any leftover jelly and/or a few tablespoons of chicken stock.
+Turkey and Pasta: Heat the turkey with any leftover jelly and/or a few tablespoons of turkey gravy or stock.
 Add frozen peas.
-When the chicken is hot and the sauce reduced, toss with your favourite cooked pasta.
+When the turkey is hot and the sauce reduced, toss with your favourite cooked pasta.
 Season with salt and freshly ground black pepper and serve with grated Parmesan on top.
-If you have a glug of white wine left over, add it to the chicken and make sure to cook it out.
+If you have a drop of white wine left over add it to the turkey and make sure to cook it out.

-– Always make sure that the cooked chicken is heated through before serving.
+– Always make sure that if you are using cooked turkey leftovers in a dish that is heated that it is heated all the way through before serving.

-– Always keep leftover chicken in the fridge, covered and never put it in the fridge until it is completely cold.
+– Always keep leftover turkey in the fridge, covered, and never put it in the fridge until it is completely cold.